Symbiatch/BlogEngine.NET/README.md

 Steps:
   1. Clone repository
   2. Open solution in Visual Studio 2015 +
-  3. Build and run solution to load website in the browser
+  3. Create a database with use *beUser*
-  4. You can navigate to administration on: `http://localhost:64079/admin/`
+  4. Add the *uuid-ossp* extension
-  5. Username: `admin` Password `admin`
+  5. Run the script from setup/PostgreSQL

-# Screenshot
+  6. Build and run solution to load website in the browser
-More screenshots on the [website](https://blogengine.io).
+  7. Use Admin/admin to log into website administration

 ![dashboard-3](https://cloud.githubusercontent.com/assets/1932785/11760070/0012f9d8-a052-11e5-84a8-e9097cb85f23.png)